MicrosoftDocs/quantum-docs-pr/articles/install-guide/index.md

   that serves as the main entry point and will invoke Q# operations when it wants to execute a quantum algorithm.

-Once you have installed IQ#, these articles explain how to enable interoperability between Q# and other classical languages:
+Once you have installed IQ#, these articles explain how to enable interoperability between Q# and classical languages:

 * [C# getting started](xref:microsoft.quantum.install.csharp)
 * [Jupyter notebooks getting started](xref:microsoft.quantum.install.jupyter)